A complete normal form for everywhere Levi degenerate hypersurfaces in $\mathbb C^{3}$: Convergence of the formal normal form and applications

-{\bf Step III: cleaning the $2$-jet.} We perform a gauge transformation with an appropriate $f(w),\,f(0)=0,\,f'(0)=1$ in order to achieve $\Psi_{1010}(u)=0$ (we use $\Psi_{1010}(0)=0$).
 Further, we use the nondegeneracy of the term $z\bar z$ in \eqref{def} to eliminate terms $z\bar\zeta u^m$ in \eqref{def} by means of a transformation with an appropriate $f(w)$.
-Geometrically, this means straightening the Levi kernels along $\Gamma$ (alternatively, one can consider the $3$-dimensional variety constructed as the union of Levi curves through points of $\Gamma$ and then a holomorphic transformation, straightening the surface and the curves and preserving $\Gamma$).
+Such an $f(w)$ can be easily found if taking the basic identity \eqref{Basic} and picking in it terms $z\bar\z u^l$, which gives $\Psi_{1001}(u)=f(u)+\Psi^*_{1001}(u)$.
+We make sure that the earlier conditions are preserved, in a similar manner to the previous simplification.
+Geometrically, the transformation means straightening the Levi kernels along $\Gamma$ (alternatively, one can consider the $3$-dimensional variety constructed as the union of Levi curves through points of $\Gamma$ and then a holomorphic transformation, straightening the surface and the curves and preserving $\Gamma$).
 We end up with the additional normalization condition $\Psi_{1001}=0$ achieved.
 Furthermore, since the Levi rank along $\Gamma$ is constantly $1$, this also implies $\Psi_{0101}=0$.
-Note that now the {\em only} term of degree $\leq 2$ in $z,\bar z,\zeta,\bar \zeta$ in $\Psi$ is $z\bar z$.
+Note that now the {\em only} term of degree $\leq 2$ in $z,\bar z,\zeta,\bar \zeta$ in $\Phi$ is $z\bar z$.

 {\bf Step IV: cleaning the $3$-jet.} We first perform a gauge transformation